panagiotisl/hate-speech-detection-using-user-attributes/README.md

 in order to use one of the equivalent neural networks to train the dataset and test it.

 #### User attributes classification
-To use one of the algorithms (i.e SVM, KNN) you have to do the following:
+To use one of the algorithms (i.e SVM, KNN) you have to use the files in the `user_attributes_classification` directory and do the following:
 1. go to `data_config.py` and:
     * choose the feature(s) that you want to train and test your data with.
     * choose the desired classification class.